godaddy/gasket/packages/gasket-docs-plugin/README.md

 Additional data is available to handlers to help with transformations which can be read about in the [DocsTransformHandler] API.

+#### Modules

+Beside docs for the plugin itself, `docsSetup` for supporting modules can also be described.
+For modules from [metadata], if a `docsSetup` is found, the files described will be collected, and link for the generated index go to the link specified in the `docsSetup`, instead of the module's homepage.

 ### docsView